MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 As mentioned in the other articles from this series, Microsoft Defender for Cloud is a Cloud Security Posture Management (CSPM) and Cloud Workload Protection (CWP) that offers a secure score system to help your company build an IT environment with a better secure posture.
 It also includes some features to protect your network environment against threats.
 You will learn about it in this section.

-This article is not going to cover Microsoft Defender for Cloud in detail, but it is important to understand that Microsoft Defender for Cloud works based on Azure Policies and logs ingested on a Log Analytics workspace.
+This article is not going to cover Microsoft Defender for Cloud in detail.
+However, it is important to understand that Microsoft Defender for Cloud works based on Azure Policies and logs ingested on a Log Analytics workspace.

 Azure Policies are rules written in JavaScript Object Notation (JSON) that hold different analysis of Azure resource properties, including network services and resources.
 That said, it is easy for Microsoft Defender for Cloud to check a property under a network resource and provide a recommendation to your subscription if you are protected or exposed to a threat.